SUSAN PINKER: A Feminist Contrarian

 do what her mother did?
 Why don't they grow up and act like their father

 Higgins speaks his lines in rhyme, and the cadence reminds me of the Wizard of Oz.
 Watching this prissy, unsexed man, played by Rex Harrison, turned me off.
-He looks seedy, as if half-way to a nervous breakdown.
-If he had taken out a hidden bottle of whiskey and swigged from it, it wouldn't have surprised me.
+He looks seedy, with a hidden bottle of cheap whiskey in his pocket.

 Lerner and Loewe derived their musical from the play Pygmalion by George Bernard Shaw, which became a famous film in its own right in 1935, starring Leslie Howard and Wendy Hiller.
 Pinker notes that the play has an interesting plot-line, not explored so much in the musical: Can Professor Higgins coach a dirt-poor, uneducated flower-girl and pass her off as a duchess?